opendaylight/aaa/README.md

 In this use-case, a user presents some credentials (e.g., username/password) directly to the Opendaylight (ODL) controller token endpoint `/oauth2/token` and receives an access token, which then can be used to access protected resources on the controller, similar to the example we saw in the Quickstart section:

 ![](https://wiki.opendaylight.org/images/c/cc/Direct_authn.png)

-Here, the Opendaylight controller takes on 3 respective roles:

-- *Identity Provider*:  Authenticates a user given some credentials.
-- *Authorization Server*:  Determines what roles/permissions an authenticated user has.
-- *Resource Provider*:  Provides access to a given resource based on the user's roles/permissions.

-The built-in IdP for Opendaylight can be swapped out by a different implementation of the `org.opendaylight.aaa.api.CredentialAuth` API.

 #### Federated